 What Does Gap Mean in Simple Terms?

-It means the market moved from one price to another without trading in between, leaving empty space on the chart—an opening void (i.e., “Gap”) in many stock charts.
+It means price moved from one level to another without trading much in between—a blank space on the chart.

 How Do Beginners Use Gap?